-A place where first/birth/natural/real mothers share news and opinions.
+Where first/birth/natural/real mothers share news & opinions.
 And vent.

 YAY Ocean State!You may be small but you're big in our hearts.
 And thank you, thank you, thank you to everyone who worked so hard on this.
 I hope you enjoy a huge celebration!Now if we could only get one of the largest or most populated states like CA, TX, PA, too.